suisanT1/echox/website/content/guide/binding.md

 ## Fast binding with dedicated helpers

 For binding data found in a request a handful of helper functions are provided.
-This will allow binding of query parameters, path parameters or data found in the body like forms or JSON data.
+This will allow binding of query parameters, path parameters or form data found in the body.

 Following functions provide a handful of methods for binding to Go native types from request query or path parameters.
 These binders offer a fluent syntax and can be chained to configure, execute binding and handle errors.

 * `echo.QueryParamsBinder(c)` - binds query parameters (source URL)
 * `echo.PathParamsBinder(c)` - binds path parameters (source URL)